royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ## 6.2 Azure Blob Storage:

-Let’s prepare an application which has System.IO.File references with file access dependencies of server in the code.
+Let’s prepare a .NET core application which has System.IO.File references with file access dependencies of server in the code.

 ![Local File IO](./images/localio.png)